 Adie Crawford (304-373-0186)

-ARF meets the first Monday night of every month at the Ripley Shoney's at 6:30 PM.
+ARF meets the first Tuesday night of every month at 6:30 PM.
 Meetings are informal gatherings and everyone who wants to help Jackson County Animals is welcome to attend.

 (Animal Rights Fur-Ever)